-Introduction 3

-Systems Overview 5

-Risk Level Identification and Focus of Programming/Services 7

-Juvenile Intake & Assessment Center (JIAC) 10

-Juvenile Detention 15

-Alternatives to Detention 17

-Prosecutions & Diversions 21

-Juvenile Court Services 22

-Juvenile Field Services (JFS) & Evening Reporting Center (ERC) 23

-Racial and Ethnic Disparity (RED) 37

-Gender 53

-JIAC Intakes and Prevention Provider Service Provision by Top 10 Zip Codes 58

-Summary and Use of Data 61

-Cross-Referenced Reports 62

-Sedgwick County

-Department of Corrections

-Juvenile Services

-Data Book

-Delores E. Craig-Moreland, PhD

-Wichita State University

 Introduction

+Systems Activity Overview

+Risk Level Identification and Focus of Programming/Services7

+Juvenile Intake & Assessment Center (JIAC)10

+Immediate Intervention Program (IIP)15

+Juvenile Detention Facility (JDF)17

+Juvenile Detention Alternatives

+District Attorney's Diversion

+Juvenile Court Services

+Juvenile Field Services (JFS)

+JFS - Juvenile Intensive Supervision Program (JISP)

+JFS - Juvenile Case Management (JCM)

+JFS - Conditional Release (CR)

+JFS - Evening Reporting Center (ERC)

+Racial and Ethnic Disparity (RED)

+Demographics of Youth Served

+Differential Success Rates by Race

+Differential Success Rates by Gender

+JIAC Intakes and Service Provision by Crime Prevention Programs - Top 10 Zip Codes52

+Summary and Use of Data55

+Cross-Referenced Reports

+Sedgwick County Department of Corrections Juvenile Services Data Book Delores E. Craig-Moreland, PhD Wichita State University Introduction

 This book is a consolidation of juvenile justice and juvenile services in Sedgwick County, Kansas.
 It is a product of a desire to locate all pertinent information in one spot.
 By pertinent information, the reference is to descriptive information on long term trends in numbers of court referrals (filings), probation, detention and alternatives, and juvenile case management.
-The aforementioned events/units involve youth who made contact with the juvenile justice system.
+The events/units involve youth who made contact with the juvenile justice system.
 They had at least one encounter with that system which addresses criminal behavior by individuals less than 18 years of age.
 When it comes to the information on youth served in the programs funded to prevent delinquency or reduce future involvement with delinquency, the individuals may or may not have previous contact with the juvenile justice system.
 The secondary prevention programs served youth at risk for delinquent behavior while tertiary programs served youth already involved with the juvenile justice system.
 The two programs, PATHS and PANDO, are secondary prevention and therefore serve youth with elevated risk for future criminal conduct, but no current involvement.

 The book contains a section of information on the system overall.
 This is where you look if your interest is in seeing how numbers have changed over time.
 Changes can be the result of legislative action such as SB367, which set limits on court involvement with a juvenile offender, among other things.
-The most significant trend here is the continued decline in numbers of youth at all aspects of the juvenile justice continuum until SFY 2019, when increased numbers began to appear for state custody youth and those referred to a juvenile correctional facility.
+The most significant trend here is the continued decline in numbers of youth at all aspects of the juvenile justice continuum.
+While some years, such as SFY 2019, showed an uptick when increased numbers began to appear for state custody youth and those referred to a juvenile correctional facility, there is a clear continued decline in filings.
+As the filings have fallen, so have numbers throughout the juvenile justice system.